wp-plugins/coffee-page/readme.txt

 1. Upload 'coffee-page' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Now plugin is ready, but if you want to translate texts, go to your wp-admin > Coffee Page.
+3. Now plugin is ready, but if you want to translate texts, go to your wp-admin > Plugins > Coffee Page.
 4. Enjoy.

 == Frequently Asked Questions ==